Amigos de México Mzt. A.C.

 — Membership Committee

 This committee has the responsibility of enrolling new members and obtaining their contact information.
-Current members can renew on this website, or in person at a members meeting.
-There is also a membership table available at Rico’s Café in the golden zone on Fridays from 10 am to noon between November 12th, and February 11th.
+Current members can renew on this website, or in person at any Friends of Mexico meeting which are held on the 2nd Tuesday of the month (from October to April) at the Abadia Restaurant.

 05.